emwap/stream-paper/paper.md

   be efficiently implemented using purely functional techniques, due to excessive copying of data.

-  We present a monadic representation of stream which introduces the ability to use mutation for efficiency when implementing algorithms.
+  We present a monadic representation of streams which introduces the ability to use mutation for efficiency when implementing algorithms.
 Still, our representation enjoys many of the benefits of purely functional streams, such as a functional API and fusion.